simoesthiago/genai_consulting_handbook/00_projet_idea/genai_consulting_handbook.md

 # GenAI Consulting Handbook - Repository Blueprint

-Practical handbook for strategy/tech consultants to deliver GenAI / Agentic AI initiatives in enterprise contexts, with a focus on decision-making, architecture trade-offs, delivery readiness, and vendor/platform selection.
+Practical handbook for strategy consultants to deliver GenAI / Agentic AI initiatives in enterprise contexts, with a focus on decision-making, architecture trade-offs, delivery readiness, and vendor/platform selection.

 ## 1) Purpose of this repository
 This repository is meant to: